Access to health records and maximum fees for access

 The Health Records Regulations 2002 are available from http://www.legislation.vic.gov.au.

 Last updated: 16 January, 2014

-This web site is managed and authorised by the Private Hospitals and Non Emergency Patient Transport Unit of the Rural and Regional Health and Aged Care Services Division of the Victorian State Government, Department of Health, Australia
+This web site is managed and authorised by the Private Hospitals and Non Emergency Patient Transport Unit of the Rural and Regional Health and Aged Care Services Division of the Victorian State Government, Department of Health and Human services, Australia